DonTseTse/bash_commons/README.md

 - [get_user_choice()](interaction.md#get_user_choice)

 ### Logging
-The logging function collection provides a range of features:
+The logging collection's functions provides a range of features:
 - distinct output chanels for `stdout` and file logging, each with their own logging level and message pattern
 - a log message buffer which allows to use [log()](logging.md#log) before the logger is configured.
 Applications can start logging from the very beginning with logging "disabled" - in fact, messages go into the buffer, nothing is actually logged.
-Once the configuration is known (usually, when the script parameters were processed - typically to handle that `-v` flag that should enable `stdout` logging), the application calls [launch_logging()](logging.md#launch_logging) to "replay" the buffered messages and log them (or not) according to the configuration in force when [launch_logging()](logging.md#launch_logging) is called
+Once the configuration is known (usually, when the script parameters were processed - typically to handle that `-v` flag that enables `stdout` logging), the application calls [launch_logging()](logging.md#launch_logging) to "replay" the buffered messages and log them (or not) according to the configuration in force when [launch_logging()](logging.md#launch_logging) is called
 - a utility to shorten and hide secrets before they enter the logs: [prepare_secret_for_logging()](logging.md#prepare_secret_for_logging)